 What do you think of the current state of music?

-What’s the biggest difference in music between yesterday and today?
+Is there any difference in music between today and yesterday?

-Yeah, yeah, feel free to quote me.
+Yeah, feel free to quote me.
 Is there a favourite memory of yours from playing at the Live Aid concert in 1985 you would like to share?
-You talked about it in the book a little bit, but not too much.
+You talked about it in the book a little bit, but not extensively.

 What was it like to share the Live Aid stage with Queen and Freddie Mercury?